-Mr. Adamson stated that ICS is preparing for the 2017 IRM study and all required models and assumptions have now been approved by ICS. are under review; itThis will require NYSRC Executive Committee approval; and then ICS will commence with the 2017 IRM study.
-AThe major issue under review is the issues related to the current of Emergency Assistance model, which will not be changed for the 2017 IRM study, but maywill be revised for included in the 2018 IRM study.
+Mr. Adamson stated that ICS is preparing for the 2017 IRM study and all required models and assumptions have now been approved by ICS.
+This will require NYSRC Executive Committee approval; and then ICS will commence with the 2017 IRM study.
+A major issue under review is related to the current Emergency Assistance model, which will not be changed for the 2017 IRM study, but may be revised for the 2018 IRM study.